 In May 2011, the Financial Accounting Standards Board ("FASB") issued guidance clarifying how to measure and disclose fair value.
 This guidance amends the application of the "highest and best use" concept to be used only in the measurement of fair value of nonfinancial assets, clarifies that the measurement of the fair value of equity-classified financial instruments should be performed from the perspective of a market participant who holds the instrument as an asset, clarifies that an entity that manages a group of financial assets and liabilities on the basis of its net risk exposure can measure those financial instruments on the basis of its net exposure to those risks, and clarifies when premiums and discounts should be taken into account when measuring fair value.
 The fair value disclosure requirements also were amended.
-The amended guidance is to be applied prospectively.
-For public entities, the guidance is effective during interim and annual periods beginning after December 15, 2011.
-Early application by public entities is not permitted.
-At this time management is evaluating the implications of the guidance and the impact to the financial statements of GSV Capital Corp.
+At this time management is evaluating the implications of the amendment and the impact to the financial statements of GSV Capital Corp.